 To this mission — often abridged as “environmental planning for island development” — Island Resources Foundation would devote more than four decades of project-based research, educational outreach, information sharing, technical expertise and capacity building.
 The Foundation would find its talent and its forte in the identification and execution of externally funded programs, all of which reinforced its core mission.

-With the sunsetting of the Foundation in 2016, its website has been restructured, it is no longer an information platform for an operational institution but now a legacy site for the past achievements of the Foundation.
-This newweb site has been structured in four parts:
+With the sunsetting of the Foundation in 2016, its website was restructured.
+It is no longer an information platform for an operational institution but now a legacy site for the past achievements of the Foundation.
+This new website has been structured in four parts:

-- A history and picture of the 44 years of the Foundation’s operations, found in the Legacy Section.
+FIRST, a history and overview of the 44 years of the Foundation’s operations, found in the Legacy Section.
 In this section we also explain how friends and well-wishers can extend their support for the mission of the Foundation by donations to the Island Resources Foundation Legacy Fund.

-By way of explanation of how this process has been developed, in 2015, the Foundation began a process of scanning, digitally cataloguing and placing on its IRF.ORG website the more than 250 reports, documents, and publications produced by Island Resources Foundation over its 44-year history.
-These documents have now been indexed using a template that is compatible with existing digital library systems such as the Digital Library of the Caribbean and proposed record formats for the H. Lavity Stoutt Community College (HLSCC).
-These documents are integrated with the other publications already on the IRF website and can be accessed using the tools described in the Search page.
+A brief explanation of how the downloadable library was developed: In 2015, the Foundation began a process of scanning, digitally cataloguing and placing on its IRF.ORG website the more than 300 reports, documents, and publications produced by Island Resources Foundation over its 44-year history.
+These documents have now been indexed using a template that is compatible with existing digital library systems such as the Digital Library of the Caribbean and proposed record formats for the H. Lavity Stoutt Community College (HLSCC) in the British Virgin Islands, an institution with which IRF collaborated for almost 20 years.
+These documents have been integrated with other publications already on the IRF website and can be accessed using the tools described in the Search page.